Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/TfR-ECD-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2008, Chi-hong B Chen et al. used the SELEX method to isolate the aptamer with high compatibility for the Mouse transferrin receptor (TfR-ECD).
+<p>In 2008, Chi-hong B Chen et al. used the SELEX method to isolate the aptamer with high compatibility for the Mouse transferrin receptor (TfR-ECD).
 Their target molecule for aptamer selection was the extracellular domain of the mouse transferrin receptor (TfR).
-This receptor, ubiquitous in mammalian cells, is essential for the delivery of iron to cells via binding and endocytosis of transferrin-Fe+3, release of iron in endosomes, and dissociation of apotransferrin at the cell surface<sup>[<a href="#ref1" style="color:#520049">1</a>,<a href="#ref2" style="color:#520049">2</a>]</sup>.<br></font>
+This receptor, ubiquitous in mammalian cells, is essential for the delivery of iron to cells via binding and endocytosis of transferrin-Fe+3, release of iron in endosomes, and dissociation of apotransferrin at the cell surface<sup>[<a href="#ref1" style="color:#520049">1</a>,<a href="#ref2" style="color:#520049">2</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>